NeVAE: A Deep Generative Model for Molecular Graphs: Experiments

 \begin{itemize}[noitemsep,nolistsep,leftmargin=0.7cm] \item[(i)] \emph{Novelty}: we use this metric to evaluate to which degree a method generates novel molecules, \ie, molecules which were not present in the (training) dataset, \ie\ $\text{Novelty} = 1 - {| \Ccal_s \cap \Dcal | }/{| \Ccal_s |}$, where $\Ccal_s$ is the set of generated molecules which are chemically valid, $\Dcal$ is the training dataset, and $\text{Novelty} \in [0, 1]$. \item[(ii)] {\emph{Uniqueness}}: we use this metric to evaluate to what extent a method generates unique chemically valid molecules.
 We define, $\text{Uniqueness} = {|\text{set}(\Ccal_s)|}/{n_s}$ where $n_s$ is the number of generated molecules and $\text{Unique} \in [0, 1]$. \item[(iii)] \emph{Validity}: we use this metric to evaluate to which degree a method generates chemically valid molecules\footnote{ We used the opensource cheminformatics suite RDkit (\url{http://www.rdkit.org}) to check the validity of a generated molecule.}.
 That is, $\text{Validity} = {|{\Ccal_s}|}/{n_s}$ where $n_s$ is the number of generated molecules, $\Ccal_s$ is the set of generated molecules which are chemically valid, and note that $\text{Validity} \in [0, 1]$. \end{itemize}

-\xhdr{Quality of the generated molecules} Tables~\ref{tab:unique}--\ref{tab:validity} compare our trained models to the state of the art methods above in terms of novelty, uniqueness, and validity.
-For GraphVAE and CGVAE we report the r
+Tables~\ref{tab:unique}--\ref{tab:validity} compare our trained models to the state of the art methods above in terms of novelty, uniqueness, and validity.
+For GraphVAE and CGVAE we report the results reported in the paper and, for SDVAE, since there is no public domain implementation of these methods at the time of writing, we have used the sampled molecules from the prior provided by the authors for the ZINC dataset.
+For CVAE, GrammarVAE, JTVAE, ORGAN, MOLGAN and GCPN, we run their public domain implementations in the same set of molecules that we used.
+For MOLGAN, ORGAN and GCPN, we only report the validity on the discovered molecules and refrain comparing their performance in terms of novelty and uniqueness given that their focus is on generating molecules maximizing certain property value.

--- Regards, Abir Deesults reported in the paper and, for SDVAE, since there is no public domain implementation of these methods at the time of writing, we have used the sampled molecules from the prior provided by the authors for the ZINC dataset.
-For CVAE, GrammarVAE and JTVAE, we run their public domain implementations in the same set of molecules that we used.
 We find that, in terms of novelty, both our trained models and all competing methods except for the GraphVAE, which assumes a fixed number of nodes, are able to (almost) always generate novel molecules.
 However, we would also like to note that novelty is only defined over chemically valid molecules.
-Therefore, despite having (almost) perfect novelty scores, GraphVAE, GrammarVAE, CVAE and SDVAE generate significantly fewer novel molecules than our method. {In terms of uniqueness, which is defined over the set of sampled molecules, we observe that all baseline methods, except CGVAE (for ZINC and QM9) and JTVAE (for ZINC), perform very poorly in both datasets in comparison with our method.} In terms of validity, our trained models significantly outperform four competing methods---GraphVAE, GrammarVAE, CVAE and SDVAE---even without the use of masking, and achieve a comparable performance to JTVAE and CGVAE.
-In contrast to our model, GrammarVAE, CVAE and SDVAE use SMILES, a domain specific string based representation, and thus they may be constrained by its limited expressiveness.
-Among them, GrammarVAE and SDVAE achieve better performance by using a grammar to favor valid molecules.
-GraphVAE generates molecular graphs, as our model, however, its performance is inferior to our method because it assumes a fixed number of nodes, it samples edges independently from a Bernoulli distribution, and is not permutation invariant.
+Therefore, despite having (almost) perfect novelty scores, GraphVAE, GrammarVAE, CVAE and SDVAE generate significantly fewer novel molecules than our method. {In terms of uniqueness, which is defined over the set of sampled molecules, we observe that all baseline methods, except CGVAE (for ZINC and QM9) and JTVAE (for ZINC), perform very poorly in both datasets in comparison with our method.} In terms of validity, our trained models significantly outperform four competing methods--- GraphVAE, GrammarVAE, CVAE, SDVAE and ORGAN--- even without the use of masking, and achieve comparable performance to JTVAE, CGVAE and GCPN.